(Date of issue: August 2016. Version: 2.1)

 A baby’s body and most internal organs are formed during the first 12 weeks of pregnancy.
 It is mainly during this time that some medicines are known to cause birth defects.

 It is not yet clear whether taking sertraline during early pregnancy increases the chance of having a baby with a heart defect.
 It is known that about one in every 100 babies is born with a heart defect, regardless of whether their mother took any medicines during pregnancy.
 This is called the “background population risk”.
 Although most of the studies carried out have shown no link between taking sertraline in early pregnancy and having a baby with a heart defect, some studies have shown a slightly increased risk.
-However, the available information suggests that even if taking sertraline during early pregnancy does increase the risk of having a baby with a heart defect, the vast majority of women who take sertraline will have a baby with a normal heart.
+However, the available information suggests that even if taking sertraline during early pregnancy does increase the risk of having a baby with a heart defect, nearly all women who take sertraline will have a baby with a normal heart.

 Heart defects have also been shown to occur slightly more frequently in babies of mothers who took SSRIs other than sertraline in the first trimester of pregnancy.
-Although this may be because all SSRIs affect some babies’ heart development in a similar way, it is also possible that there is another reason not directly related to SSRIs that explains why babies of women who take SSRIs in pregnancy are more likely to be diagnosed with a heart defect.
+Although this may be because all SSRIs affect some babies’ heart development in a similar way, it is also possible that there is another reason not related to SSRIs directly that explains why babies of women who take antidepressants in pregnancy are more likely to be diagnosed with a heart defect.
 For example, babies who were exposed to an SSRI in the womb may be more likely to have their heart checked than babies of women who did not use SSRIs.
 This could result in small heart defects that would otherwise go unnoticed and not cause any problem to the baby’s health being recorded in one group of babies but not in the other group.

 Other birth defects